Band Camp FAQs

 What is Seniors Night?

-On Thursday night after they are checked into their rooms for the night, Ms. Jones will escort them to the Kennedy Center for activities.
+On Thursday night after they are checked into their rooms for the night, the directors & chaperones (who are willing to stay up!) will escort them to the Kennedy Center for activities.
 At the end of the activities, they will be escorted back to their rooms and checked in.
 They won’t be out too late because we have a packed Friday.

 Is Wi-Fi available?